balaji97/DiemTwins/twins.md

 ## Thoughts on proposed changes to design for Phase 4

-* Logic for pruning out symmetric partitions.
+* Logic for pruning out symmetric partitions. - todo
-* Remove logic for ensuring quorum for every 3 rounds.
+* Remove logic for ensuring quorum for every 3 rounds. - done
 * Allow TimeoutMessages to be dropped inter-partition and intra-partition as well.
-Add logic in network playground to allow TimeoutMessages for a round after f+1 validators timeout in that round.
+Add logic in network playground to allow TimeoutMessages for a round after f+1 validators timeout in that round. - todo
-* Allow users to limit types of messages dropped intra-partition.
+* Allow users to limit types of messages dropped intra-partition. - done
 * Make explicit that we are no longer spawning clients.
 * Test generator takes the test config from the user and generates all possible testcases and saves it to a file.
-Test executor then loads all testcases from a file sequentially and executes them.
+Test executor then loads all testcases from a file sequentially and executes them. - done
 * Include liveness check for no blocks dropped in between.
-Need all validators to dump pending block tree to file along with ledger
+Need all validators to dump pending block tree to file along with ledger - todo